-Although, it’s not good to play a game with the high priority of a process if you don’t have the idea of what you’re doing.
+Although, it’s not good to play a game with the high priority of a process if you don’t have an idea of what you’re doing.
 But as the game s loads on the GPU & CPU quite heavily, hence changing priority of the game process to high may fix Dev error 6068 Windows 11.

 - Press Ctrl + Shift + Esc keys together to open the Task Manager.

-- In the Task Manager window, find the Call of Duty process, then right-click on it and select Go to details.
+- In the Task Manager window, find the Call of Duty process, right-click on it and select Go to details.

 - In the Details tab, right-click on the Call of Duty.